shoaibhassanfullstackai/shoaibhassanfullstackAI/README.md

 ## 👨‍💻 About Me

-- 💻 Proficient in Ruby on Rails, creating robust, secure back-end architectures.
+- 💻 Proficient in building secure back-end architectures using NestJS and Python, with scalable front-end systems in Next.js.
+Experienced in integrating AI/ML models into full-stack applications for intelligent,       data-driven solutions..
-- 🎨 Skilled in front-end development with React.
+- 🎨 Skilled in front-end development with React, Next.js, TypeScript, Tailwind CSS, and server-side rendering (SSR).
 - 🛢️ Experienced with PostgreSQL and MySQL.
 - 🧪 Proficient in Test-Driven Development (TDD).
 - ☁️ Familiar with cloud platforms like AWS, Azure, and Heroku.